Masterspooni/tippi/README.md

 If you have the normal Spooner open Objects List and type in the top the name tippi3

-than down spwan by name.
+than down spawn by name.

-Press E wait a moment and the Tippi spwan.
+Press E wait a moment and the Tippi spawn.

 ---------------------------------------------------------------------------